 The soup itself is very basic because it’s simply a beef broth made with potatoes and carrots but its flavor is completely enhanced once you add the fried green plantains.
 In a previous post I shared how to make these Colombian patacones which are so popular in Colombia and so easy to make.
 You will see that the combination of the beef broth with the fried green plantain is absolutely fabulous.

-2 cubes of Colombian aliños (seasoning) or 4 tbsp
+- 2 cubes of Colombian aliños (seasoning) or 4 tbsp (optional)

-3 cups russet potatoes, cut into cubes (approx. 6 medium potatoes)
+- 3 cups russet potatoes, cut into cubes (about 6 medium potatoes)

-1. Pour water into a large pot, add the white onion, garlic, carrots, beef and aliños.
+- Pour water into a large pot, add the white onion, garlic, carrots, beef and aliños.
 Season with salt and pepper to taste.
-Cover and bring to a boil on high heat.
-Then, reduce heat to medium and cook for about 20-25 minutes.
+Cover and bring to a boil on high heat, then reduce heat to medium and cook for about 20-25 minutes.

-2. Uncover and the potatoes and fried green plantains.
+- Uncover and add the potatoes and fried green plantains.
 Cover again and bring to a boil on high heat, then reduce to medium and cook for another 20 minutes or until potatoes are tender.
 Taste for seasoning and add more salt and pepper if needed.

 - Serve immediately with some chopped cilantro sprinkled on top.
 You can also serve it with white rice and avocado slices.